SERVICES

 - One full read-through of your manuscript;

-- An assessment of how your manuscript aligns with genre expectations;
+- An indication of how your manuscript aligns with genre expectations;

-- A discount on your first editing service if booked with a deposit within 30 days of the manuscript evaluation.
+- A 15-percent discount on your first editing service if it begins within 30 days of the end of the manuscript evaluation.

 A MANUSCRIPT EVALUATION DOES NOT INCLUDE

-- Specific feedback or suggestions about the manuscript; or
+- Feedback or suggestions on specific parts of the manuscript;

 PROJECT CONSULTATION